moorepants/application-materials/2019/generic/research-statement.rst

 =================

-As a new professor I will play an integral role in your department's vision for mechanical and aerospace engineering.
+As a new professor I will play an integral role in your department's vision for biomechanical engineering.
 I plan to lead a laboratory that will provide computational and experimental biomechanics expertise alongside humanoid robot and assistive device design.
 I hope to contribute to the department with a modernized biomechatronics research and teaching focus.

 With more than a decade in Northern California, I have a wide network of partners to bring this vision to life that span orthotics companies to Bay Area